reiryuki/Xiaomi-Redmi-4A-rolex-5A-riva/README.md

-# Xiaomi Redmi 4A rolex 5A riva Perf Configs

-# msm8937 4 Cores
+# msm8937 4 CPU Cores Perf Configs
 - The CPU is actually msm8917 with 4 cores but using msm8937 board platform.
-- Supports msm8917 board platform also.
-- Not for msm8937 with 8 cores.
+- Not for the common msm8937 with 8 cores.

+# msm8917 Perf Configs

-# Kernel 4.9 Schedutil
+# Kernel 4.9 Schedutil Governor